A New Approximation Technique for Resource-Allocation Problems: Introduction

-\SN \emph{Scheduling with outliers: makespan and fairness.} \ Note that the $(2,1)$ bicriteria approximation that we obtain for GAP above, generalizes the results of \cite{shmoys-tardos:gap}.
+Note that the $(2,1)$ bicriteria approximation that we obtain for GAP as described in Section~\ref{sec:app-capacity}, generalizes the results of \cite{shmoys-tardos:gap}.
 We now present such a generalization in another direction: that of ``outliers'' in scheduling \cite{Gupta}.
-For instance, suppose in the ``processing times $p_{i,j}$ and costs $c_{i,j}$'' setting of GAP, we also have a profit $\pi_j$ for choosing to schedule each job $j$.
+For instance, suppose that in the ``processing times $p_{i,j}$ and costs $c_{i,j}$'' setting of GAP, we also have a profit $\pi_j$ for choosing to schedule each job $j$.
 Given a ``hard'' target profit $\Pi$, target makespan $T$ and total cost $C$, the LP-rounding method of \cite{Gupta} either proves that these targets are not simultaneously achievable, or constructs a schedule with values $(\Pi, 3T, C(1 + \epsilon))$ for any constant $\epsilon > 0$.
 Using our rounding approach, we improve this to $(\Pi, (2 + \epsilon)T, C(1 + \epsilon))$ in \S~\ref{sec:sched-outlier}.
 (The factors of $\epsilon$ in the cost are required due to the hardness of knapsack \cite{Gupta}.)
-Also, fairness is a fundamental issue in dealing with outliers: e.g., in repeated runs of such algorithms, we may not desire long starvation of individual job(s) in sacrifice to a global objective function.
+Also, fairness is a fundamental issue in dealing with outliers: e.g., in repeated runs of such algorithms, we may not desire some jobs $j$ being excluded as an outlier in almost all of the repetitions just so that the global objective function remains high.
 Theorem~\ref{thm:sched-fairness} accommodates fairness in the form of scheduling-probabilities for the jobs that can be part of the input.